 - Formal listing of highly threatened but currently unlisted species as threatened under national and state/territory legislation, with recovery plans/Conservation Advices developed and recovery teams established. - 2.
 Ensure that adequate policies are in place to protect habitat critical to the survival of the species at greatest risk.
 This is the most important action for butterfly conservation in Australia. - 3.
-Updating the 2002 Action Plan for Australian Butterflies to
+Updating the 2002 Action Plan for Australian Butterflies to assess the current conservation status of all butterfly species of conservation concern (not just the most imperilled).
+This will assist in enabling the coordination of recovery efforts for nationally threatened butterflies.

-- assess the current conservation status of all butterfly species of conservation concern (not just the most imperilled).
-This will assist in enabling the coordination of recovery efforts for nationally threatened butterflies. - 4.
-Ensuring that state/territory governments provide more leadership in the conservation management of imperilled butterflies that are restricted in range to their jurisdictions. - 5.
-Promoting the amateur study, collection and sharing of information about butterflies, and ensuring that it is not impeded by conservation policy.
-Butterfly collecting by non-professional lepidopterists has contributed significantly to the knowledge of the taxonomy, distribution, biology and conservation of butterflies in Australia, and will remain a vital future source of information relevant to butterfly conservation and management.
-Prohibiting the collection of listed butterfly species is likely to have adverse effects on butterfly conservation.
-For exceptionally rare species, put in place measures to ensure maximum responsibility for their conservation.
-The code of conduct in the Action Plan for Australian Butterflies is still relevant today and should be applied widely across Australia.
+- 4. Undertake ongoing research and monitoring on the distribution, abundance and ecology of threatened species.
+These data will provide critical information on the spatial distribution, population trends, habitat requirements and key threatening processes that will inform conservation status and management. - 5.
+Promote amateur study, collection and sharing of information about butterflies.
+Butterfly collecting by nonprofessional lepidopterists has contributed significantly to the knowledge of the taxonomy, distribution, biology and conservation of butterflies in Australia, and will remain a vital future source of information relevant to butterfly conservation and management.
+Prohibiting the collection of listed butterfly species is likely to have adverse effects on butterfly conservation the code of conduct in the Action Plan for Australian Butterflies should be adopted widely.